- An Overview of Click Tracking Technologies

 - integrating it with Google Ads is a no-brainer.
 See which ads are actually driving clicks that turn into something useful.

-Then you got your other options, like Hotjar, Crazy Egg, Mixpanel.
-These usually cost money, but they often have features GA doesn't.
+Then you got your other options, like Hotjar, Crazy Egg, and Mixpanel.
+These are also click tracking tools, but they often focus on different aspects than Google Analytics.

 Choosing depends on your needs and budget.
-Next up, we'll talk about conversion tracking.
+Next up, we'll talk about how to actually put this into practice.

 Implementing Click Tracking: A Step-by-Step Guide